We are the Mathematics Undergraduate Student Association of the University of California, Berkeley!

 MUSA strives to make the math department as inclusive as possible.
 How are we doing?
 Let us know with our anonymous feedback form.

-Most annoucements are done over MUSA's mailing list.
+Most announcements are done over MUSA's mailing list, or firstname.lastname@example.org.

 We hold events every week throughout the semester.
 Typically, our events are held at 6pm-8pm at Evans 1015, the top floor lounge of Evans Hall.
 Our upcoming events are usually posted on our Facebook group.